NFDI4Culture/ada/github-pages-pipeline.md

 # GitHub Pages Pipeline – Challenge

-We have an existing book publishing pipeline, the 'ADA Pipeline' that saves it's output files on GitHub.
-The pipeline then uses GitHub pages to display a website for a book.

-ADA is an open-source pipeline to enable collaborative book authoring and outputs as multi-format finished publication that have automatic typesetting and revisioning, as: website, paginated web, PDF, print-on-demand, eBook, and source.
-ADA chains together different tools in an extensible pipelines: Fidus Writer, Vivliostyle, and GitHub.
+ADA Pipeline is an open-source collaborative book authoring workflow that outputs as a multi-format finished publication, with automatic typesetting , and versioning.
+The output formats are: website, paginated web, screen PDF, print-on-demand, eBook, and source.
+ADA chains together different tools in an extensible pipeline, currently incluing: Fidus Writer, Vivliostyle, and GitHub.

 Over 20 books have been made with over 100 authors.